SciML/LinearSolve.jl/docs/src/solvers/solvers.md

 factorization methods if a lower tolerance of the solution is required.
-IterativeSolvers.jl uses a low-rank Q update in its GMRES so it tends to be faster than Krylov.jl for CPU-based arrays, but it's only compatible with CPU-based arrays whilc Krylov.jl is more general and will support accelerators like CUDA.
+IterativeSolvers.jl uses a low-rank Q update in its GMRES so it tends to be faster than Krylov.jl for CPU-based arrays, but it's only compatible with CPU-based arrays while Krylov.jl is more general and will support accelerators like CUDA.

+Finally, a user can pass a custom function ofr the linear solve using `LinearSolveFunction()` if existing solvers are not optimal for their application.
+The interface is detailed [here](#passing-in-a-custom-linear-solver)

 ## Full List of Methods